Can my child get into Brooklyn Latin?!

 1%!
 That’s harder than getting into Harvard!!

-It's this final unwarranted interpretation that has convinced the parents I’ve spoken to, and presumably many others, that their bright but not astonishingly exceptional child has no realistic chance for admission.
+It's this final unwarranted interpretation that has convinced parents I’ve spoken to - and presumably many others - that their "very bright" but not "astonishingly exceptional" child has no realistic chance for admission.

-Fortunately, this is not close to the truth!
+Fortunately this is not even close to the truth!

 The ultimate admission criteria for each school is their “admission method” and “admission’s priority”.
 For the eight Specialized High Schools the method and priority are essentially equivalent - students take a test (the SHSAT) and priority is firmly set by the score achieved.

 This doesn't mean any particular child will get in, but it's relatively straightforward to predict their score on the actual test after they've taken a diagnostic.
-As a practical matter, they're not competing against the 17,000 who've expressed interest in attending, only those likely to get a score on the SHSAT greater or equal to their own.
+As a practical matter, your child is not competing against the 17,000 who've expressed interest in attending, only those likely to get a score on the SHSAT equal to or greater than their own.